UGC NET Study Materials for Paper 1 (eBook with MCQ) ⇒ BUY NOW

 (C) Text programme

 41. Human ear is most sensitive to noise in which of the following ranges:

 (A) l-2 KHz

 Answer: (Wrong question)

-42. Which one of the following units is used to measure intensity of noise?
+42. Which one of the following units are used to measure the intensity of noise?

 43. If the population growth follows a logistic curve, the maximum sustainable yield:

 (A) is equal to half the carrying capacity.